schwampus/schwampus/README.md

 Right now I'm on the lookout for an internship, starting in the fall of 2025.

-Prior to my coding journey I spent many years doing Graphic Design and Photo/Video as a hobby which led me to study Digital Design at YRGO and then spent some years working in Video Production as an Editor / Motion Designer / Colorist.
+Prior to my coding journey I spent many years doing Graphic Design and Photo/Video as a hobby which led me to study Digital Design at YRGO.
+After that I worked a couple of years in Video Production at two different agencies here in Gothenburg.
+I was Editor / Motion Designer / Colorist the days spent at the office, on set I was a First AC, Drone Pilot and of course also a Camera Operator.